lmaughan921/experience-manager-brand-portal.en/help/using/browse-assets-brand-portal.md

 ![](assets/asset-detail.png)

-To overview the asset's metadata, or view its various renditions, use the rail selector on asset detail page.
+To view the asset's metadata, or view its various renditions, use the rail selector on asset detail page.

 ![](assets/asset-overview.png)